 Education: Binghamton University (B.A. with highest honors, Phi Beta Kappa, 1976); Duke University (J.D. with honors, 1980); Adelphi University (Ph.D. in Clinical Psychology, 1986; Certificate in Psychoanalysis, 1997).
 Family Studies Center (Certificate in Family Mediation, 1986).
 Licensed Psychologist in New York State, 1988.

 Publications: Author, "The Role of Psychology and Psychologists in Fault Divorce by Cruelty," Family Law Review, Vol 22., No. 3., September 1990.
 Author, "Clients Less Likely to Succeed in Divorce Mediation," Family Law Review, Vol. 23, No. 3, September 1991.
 Author, "Counseling Clients Through the Psychological Divorce," Encyclopedia of Matrimonial Practice, Prentice Hall Law and Business, 1991.
 Co-author, "Psychotherapist-Patient Sexual Contact: A Guide for Plaintiff's Attorneys," New York Negligence Reporter, Matthew Bender & Co., Vol. 6, No. 11, November 1995.
 Author, New York Psychotherapy Law, 1999 (self-published).
 Author, "The Ten Biggest Mistakes Physicians Make During Disciplinary Proceedings" in The Biggest Legal Mistakes Physicians Make: Legal Desk Reference for Physicians, S. Babitsky and J. Mangraviti, Editors, SEAK, Inc., 2005.
 Co-author, "Implementation of a Coordinated System of Early Intervention and Infant Mental Health: Realities" in Mental Health in Early Intervention, G. Foley and J. Hochman, Editors, Brookes Publishing, 2006.
-Author, HIPAA Compliance Manual for Small Mental Health Practices in New York State, 2003, 2007, 2010, 2013 (four editions, self-published).
+Author, HIPAA Compliance Manual for Small Mental Health Practices in New York State, 2003, 2007, 2010, 2013, 2024 (five editions, self-published).

 Honors: Democrat candidate for Family Court Judge, 1997, found "well-qualified" by the Judiciary Committee of the Bar Association of Nassau County.
 "AV" rating by Martindale-Hubbell Law Directory®1.
 Listing in The Bar Register of Preeminent Attorneys (Healthcare Law)®2.
 "Top Lawyer" listing in Long Island Pulse Magazine, March 2012.
 "Superlawyer" listing by Thomson Reuters, New York Metro area, Healthcare Law, New York Times Magazine, October 2011, October 2013, October 2014.
 Corporate LiveWire Global Award Winner in Health Care Law, 2015.